james-priest/100-days-log/README.md

 This repo is used to track progress for Alexander Kallaway's 100 Days of Code Challenge ([https://100daysofcode.com](https://100daysofcode.com)).

-It's available for use by anyone that would also like to track their progress by forking this repo and creating their own log.

-It's hosted on GitHub Pages and uses a customized version of the Leap Day theme.
+It's available to anyone that would also like to track their progress using GitHub Pages.
+It uses a customized version of the [Leap day theme](https://github.com/pages-themes/leap-day) ([preview](https://pages-themes.github.io/leap-day/)) and allows simple customization of page titles & colors schemes.

 ## Overview

-GitHub Pages is a static site hosting service provided by GitHub that takes markdown files, combines them with a template, and converts them to static HTML.
+GitHub Pages is a static site hosting service provided by GitHub that takes Markdown files, combines them with a template, and turns them to static HTML.

 With GitHub Pages enabled, code logs written in Markdown are converted to html when pushed to GitHib.